TAAL-GmbH/taal-client/README.md

 ### Transaction history

 Information about transactions which have been made through Taal Client are stored in a local database.
 This information includes ID, data size and timestamp.
-The history of all these transactions can be viewed on the `History` page of the console by GETing from the Taal Client API.
+The history of all these transactions can be viewed on the `History` page of the console or by GETing from the Taal Client API.

 ```c
 curl --location --request GET 'http://localhost:9500/api/v1/transactions/?hours_back=24'